jessecusack/example_research_project/README.md

 ./setup.sh
 ```

-Note that this will download the data and toolboxes.
+Note that this will download the data and toolboxes, as well as install the kernel and environment.

-To install/remove the environment separately, use the following scripts:
+To install/remove the environment separately from the downloads, use the following scripts:

 ```bash
 ./install_environment.sh